joshhlim/BT4103-OPTIC/README.md

 ## 5. Prepare Input Data

 1. Create a `Data/` folder at the repo root if it does not exist.
-2. Copy the raw exports into:
+2. Copy the raw data from client database into the folder as csv files:
    - `Data/Raw_Dataset.csv`
    - `Data/Validation_Dataset.csv`
    - Supporting legends (e.g., `Data/Legends/nature_legend.csv`), if available.
-3. Adjust the `INPUT_FILE`, `OUTPUT_FILE`, and related constants at the top of:
+3. Adjust the `INPUT_FILE`, `OUTPUT_FILE`, and set related constants at the top of:
    - `Data_Preparation/Raw_Data_Standardization.py`
    - `Data_Preparation/Data_Cleaning.py`
    - `data_preprocessing_pipeline.py`

-The sample paths in the scripts point to a macOS user directory; replace them with relative paths (e.g., `"Data/Raw_Dataset.csv"`) to avoid hard-coded user names.
+Replace file paths with relative paths (e.g., `"Data/Raw_Dataset.csv"`) to avoid hard-coded user names.

 ## 6. Run the Data Pipelines

 > All commands assume your virtual environment is active and the working directory is the repository root.

-1. **Standardise historical raw data** (one-time step):
+1. **Standardise historical raw data** (one-time step for 2017 to 2022 data only):

    ```bash
    python Data_Preparation/Raw_Data_Standardization.py